hsoft/pluginbuilder/doc/embed.rst

 The signature decorators are required so that PyObjC correctly converts ``int``s.
 Methods that have nothing but ``NSObject`` subclasses as arguments or return values don't need any signature.

-Now that we have this, we're ready to :doc:`build a plugin with py2plugin <usage>`.
+Now that we have this, we're ready to :doc:`build a plugin with pluginbuilder <usage>`.
 Use the interface python script as the "main plugin script".
 Once you have the plugin, you can now create your Objective-C project.
 The first thing you should do is to create a header file describing the interface of your Python classes:

 .. code-block:: objective-c